How to Design Bathroom Sanitary Piping in Revit MEP: Adding Toilets, Pipes, and Urinals

 What do we got?
 Unfortunately, sometimes the connectors do this.
 I hate it.
 Let's see.

 Create pipe.
-So it's a two inch.
-Is this the waist?
+So it's a two-inch.
+Is this the waste?
 Hold on, let me zoom extents.

 Slope up.
-We need to go to a quarter inch equals a foot.
-Inherent elevation.
+We need to go to a quarter-inch equals a foot.
+Inherit elevation.

 Because these will be a little bit smaller.
-Inherent elevation for the urinals.
+Inherit elevation for the urinals.
 I don't think I had enough of a length there.

 So you got to make sure you have enough length in that.
 And then obviously we have to get all these fittings and everything.
-Inherent elevation.
+Inherit elevation.

 Boom, boom, boom.
 There we go.
 And then when we go to connect these fixtures and everything, we'll take a look at where the connectors are and that will kind of help us to determine how we want to tie all that in.

-So I'm going to grab and rotate 90 degrees.
+So I'm going to grab it and rotate it 90 degrees.
 I'm going to come say about here and let's look at this in section.
 So bring your working section over.

-So what I want to go ahead and do is I want to get up to this location so I can, I can go ahead and start plumbing for those also.
+So what I want to go ahead and do is I want to get up to this location so I can go ahead and start plumbing for those also.
 So what I want to do is I could select this.
-I'm going to like pick here.
+I'm going to, like, pick here.

 I'm going to drag, create similar, pick here, drag up.
-And I'm going to make sure that I'm kind of in the, the space bolt in the interstitial space here.
+And I'm going to make sure that I'm kind of in the interstitial space here.
 And then I can change my slope.

 There we go.
 And I can run this guy over.
 I'm going to keep looking at it.

-Now, the problem here is that if you want, if I wanted to extend this pipe, if I just drag it, I'm going to ruin my slope.
+Now, the problem here is that if I wanted to extend this pipe, if I just drag it, I'm going to ruin my slope.
 Notice how I changed my slope.
-When I do this with slow piping, I want to draw a pipe and that'll give me that there.
+When I do this with sloped piping, I want to draw a pipe, and that'll give me that there.

 Maybe we need to lower it just a little bit.
 There we go.
 Let's take a look at that in plan.